uol-library/rdl-handbook/pages/repository-guide/index.md

 ---
 layout: page
 sectionmenu: userguide
-title: Repository User Guidance
+title: What the repository is for
-permalink: /user-guide/
+permalink: /repository-guide/
 ---

-## What the repository is for

 _Either_ to underpin a research publication

 _Or_ Because of the intrinsic value of the data

 It is your decision what makes up the 'dataset' associated with your published paper.
 Here's an example: